Create a new user by clicking New at the top of the users table.

 Artifactory HA version under 6.8.0

 In case you are running an Artifactory HA cluster, make sure to do the changes on the primary node.
-After the last step, perform a rolling restart to the cluster (restart each node starting from the master node).
+After the last step, perform a rolling restart to the cluster (restart each node starting from the primary node).

 Populate the file with the following content: